Our team charter sets out the Equal Experts way for all the teams working with customers

 • We empathise with the past: It may not have been an easy time for those who worked on the project before us, and they might still be emotionally invested in some past decisions.

-Client environment
+Customer environment

-• Work when they work: Most of our clients expect us to work when they do – during normal office hours.
+• Work when they work: Most of our customers expect us to work when they do – during normal office hours.
 We get there on time, we’re a bit early – but we don’t make a habit of rolling up late.

 • No careless talk: We’re open when discussing client work, but we keep Equal Experts matters to ourselves.

-Clients and colleagues
+Customers and colleagues

 • Listen: Sure, we’re all senior practitioners with lots of experience and strong views.
 That doesn’t mean we can’t listen to each other, reconcile different points of view and have healthy debates.